nus-cs2103/website-base/admin/project-w08-mid-v12.md

   * Now that you have a some idea about the code base, revisit the feature release plan and adjust it if necessary.
 The adjustment can be done using GitHub issue tracker.

 * **Start proper milestone management**
+  * Formalize the project plan in GitHub.
+More info to be added.

+  * Start tracking your project schedule using GitHub issue tracker and milestones.

   * {{ icon_important_big_red }} Starting from the upcoming milestone, ==there are additional requirements to follow== regarding how you **use GitHub to manage your milestones**, as described in <trigger trigger="click" for="modal:v12-projectTracking">[Admin {{ icon_embedding }} Appendix E: GitHub: Project Schedule Tracking]</trigger>.